USS Shreveport (LPD-12): 2000s and Hurricane Katrina

 On 31 August 2005 USS Shreveport deployed with the Iwo Jima Amphibious Ready Group where USS Bataan had been since the day that the city of New Orleans was stricken and flooded in the aftermath of Hurricane Katrina.

 Final voyage and decommissioning

-After one last deployment in January 2007 as part of the Bataan Expeditionary Strike Group with her final Commanding Officer, Captain Paul Monger, Shreveport was decommissioned on 28 September 2007 and towed to the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania.
+After one last deployment in January 2007 as part of the Bataan Expeditionary Strike Group with her final Commanding Officer, Captain Paul Monger, Shreveport was decommissioned on 28 September 2007 and towed to the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania by USNS Apache.

-On 14 December 2021, she was towed by the tugboat Southern Dawn to Brownsville, Texas for disposal by scrapping.
+On 14 December 2021, Shreveport was removed from the Philadelphia NIMSF, towed by the tugboat Southern Dawn to Brownsville, Texas, where it will be scrapped.
+It arrived in Brownsville on 27 December 2021.